Spain Motorcycles Brands

 Volta Logo

-Having worked for a long time in industrial design in the automotive industry, Marc Barcelo tried to realize his ideas about modern changes in this and the motorcycle industry.
-To design an eco-friendly two-wheeler for urban driving, he founded his own company in 2010 called Volta Motorbikes.
-Already in 212, the designer presented a product of his creativity, distinguished by high performance and unique, attractive design.
-The model was released in 3 modifications – City, Sport, and MyVolta, which immediately conquered motorists’ appearance and operating parameters.
+Having worked in industrial design in the automotive industry for a long time, Marc Barcelo sought to realize his ideas about the current changes in both the automotive and motorcycle industries.
+To develop an environmentally friendly two-wheeled vehicle for urban riding, he founded his own company, Volta Motorbikes, in 2010.
+Already in 212, the designer presented the product of his creativity, characterized by high technical characteristics and a unique, attractive design.
+The model was released with three modifications: City, Sport, and MyVolta, which immediately conquered motorists with its appearance and performance parameters.

 The brand’s emblem and logo are based on its name.
-The individually designed typeface of the title, executed in black uppercase, has a flat bottom for each letter.
-This visually emphasizes the location of each letter on one flat surface.
-The right slope is a symbol of movement and speed, striving for development and leadership.
-The accent of the logo was the letter “o,” which has a gap in the upper part, into which an accent symbol in a bright signal yellow color was introduced, made in the form of a unit, which speaks of the superiority of the brand over others.
-This letter also became the main independent sign of brand visualization, effectively highlighting it in digital identification.
+The individually designed name font, in black uppercase, has a flat bottom for each letter.
+This visual emphasizes the location of each letter on a single flat surface.
+The right slant is a symbol of movement and speed, of striving for development and leadership.
+The logo’s accent was the letter “o,” which has a space in the upper part, where an accent symbol in bright signal yellow was introduced, shaped as a unit, which speaks to the brand’s superiority over others.
+This letter also became the main independent sign of brand visualization, effectively distinguishing it during digital identification.